 Maybe you visit the doctor and don’t have the benefits you think you did.
 Or maybe you’re pregnant and you’re not sure how a new baby might change your coverage or premiums.

-Below, we’ll cover the details of how to change your health insurance, what the differences are between open enrollment and special enrollment periods, and what to look for when you’re thinking about switching plans.
+Keep reading to learn the details of how and when to change your health insurance, what the differences are between the Open Enrollment and Special Enrollment periods, and what to look for when you’re thinking about changing plans.

-Changing your health insurance: why you might want to (or need to)
+Changing your health insurance: Reasons why you might want to (or need to)

 People choose to change their health insurance plans for all kinds of reasons.
 A few of the most common include: